Skip to main content

 Consider the skeletal structure of naphthalein (C10H8), the active ingredient in mothballs.
 How many double bonds must be added to

-Consider the skeletal structure of naphthalein (C10H8), which is the active ingredient in mothballs.
-How many double bonds need to be added to ensure that each carbon atom attains an octet of electrons?
+Consider the skeletal structure of naphthalein (C10H8), the active ingredient in mothballs.
+How many double bonds must be added to give each carbon atom an octet?

 10 Answers